 Popular venues fill reservations quickly.
 To avoid disappointment, reserve a table in advance.

-Afternoon tea is generally a set menu.
+Generally, there is a set menu.
 Sandwiches are normally small, thin, and crustless.
 Though there are lots of different sandwich fillers, typical fillers on an English menu include:

 - Cucumber and dill